Household Hazardous Waste

 - non-hazardous material

 For information on proper disposal of other hazardous materials not listed above, contact the County HazMat Infoline at 961-8554 or Greg Perry, with EnviroServices at (808) 330-1604.
+For immediate disposal options (for a fee) please refer to the Business, Government Agency and Non-Profit section above for hazmat company listing.

 |COH CFL Flyer - Website 2009-06-15 v2.pdf||198.19 KB|